Gear Reviews8 min read

 • Secures to the seat with adjustable straps

-What we found: This booster seat does an excellent job keeping small dogs elevated and comfortable.
-The removable liner is a practical touch for cleaning up after muddy adventures.
-However, this product has not been independently crash-tested by CPS, so it is better classified as a containment solution rather than a crash-protection device.
-Always pair it with a crash-tested harness and tether for maximum safety.
+What I found: This booster seat does an excellent job keeping small dogs elevated and comfortable.
+The removable liner is a highly practical touch.
+I threw it in the wash after muddy transport runs for the Multnomah County Animal Shelter.
+It holds up beautifully.
+The honest downside is that this product hasn't been independently crash-tested by CPS.
+It's better classified as a containment solution rather than a crash-protection device.
+You absolutely must pair it with a crash-tested harness and tether for maximum safety.

-Best for: Small dogs that enjoy looking out the window on car rides, paired with a quality restraint harness.
+Best for: Small dogs that enjoy looking out the window on car rides, provided you use a quality restraint harness.

 4. K&H Pet Products Bucket Booster Pet Seat